 We have over 10 different styles of off-road wheelchairs (with motorized and manual options) for any body-type or size and they are available for rent!
-Request a Gear Rental Form if you’re interested by emailing Jim at firstname.lastname@example.org.
+Request a Gear Rental Form if you’re interested by emailing firstname.lastname@example.org.
 A member of our team will contact you and can talk through which chair would be best for you if you’re not sure.
-You can come pick it up, request delivery, make the payment or suggested donation online (see below for more details), and return it or request pick-up when finished – all without in-person contact if requested.
+You can come pick it up, request delivery, make the payment or suggested donation online (see below for more details), and return it or request pick-up when finished.

 WEEK(+) USE: What can you pay?
 It costs $250 per week for coordination and maintenance, but if you can’t pay this amount, let us know what you could pay before ruling this out.
 We’re currently flexible with rentals longer than a week.
 Keep it as long as you need past the weekend with the caveat that if someone else wants to rent it, we’ll need it back.

 DELIVERY AND PICKUP: We’ll deliver it to you and pick it up (within reasonable distance) for a suggested donation of $50.

 In addition, if you would like to help fund this program and can pay more than the suggested amount and provide chair rental opportunities for others, please consider making a donation.
 A contribution in any amount can help families get outside and discover independence and fun!
 Please give at our donate page and select “wheelchair rental fund” at checkout.
 Thank you for your support!